astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/halocat_analysis/basic_examples/halo_catalog_analysis_tutorial2.rst

 covers basic material such as how halo data is organized into an Astropy Table object.

+There is also an IPython Notebook in the following location that can be used as a companion to the material in this section of the tutorial:

+    **halotools/docs/notebooks/halocat_analysis/basic_examples/halo_catalog_analysis_tutorial2.ipynb**

+By following this tutorial together with this notebook, you can play around with your own variations of the calculation as you learn the basic syntax.

 Example 1: :math:`dM_{\rm vir}/dt` vs. halo-centric distance
 ------------------------------------------------------------